DavidovQC/blog/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: My personal site.
+subtitle: Nathan Davidov
 # <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: Whiteboard.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: false # crops the image to make it circular
   # more_info: >
   #   <p>555 your office number</p>
   #   <p>123 your address street</p>